University of Bolton, Deane Road, Bolton. BL3 5AB

-Looking to take your programming skills to the next level?
-The University of Bolton's MSc Software Engineering course taught at our London Academic Centre by our learning partners Regent College London offers the advanced skills and knowledge you'll need to develop your career in this in-demand global industry.
+Are you looking to take your programming skills to the next level?
+The University of Bolton's MSc Software Engineering course taught at our London Academic Centre by our learning partners Regent College London offers the advanced skills and knowledge needed to develop your career in this in-demand global industry.

 Award: